-Multiple People Hospitalized in Las Vegas Mass Shooting
+Mass Shooting at a Festival on the Las Vegas Strip

-(LAS VEGAS) — A shooting at a music festival on the Las Vegas Strip killed at least two people and wounded dozens late Sunday.
+(LAS VEGAS) — At least two people were killed and dozens wounded during a shooting at an outdoor music festival on the Las Vegas Strip late Sunday.

 Dozens of patrol vehicles descended on the Strip after authorities received reports of an active shooter near the Route 91 Harvest Festival.
-Las Vegas police later said one suspect is "down" but did not give any other details.
+Las Vegas police later said one suspect was "down" but did not give any other details.

 Concert-goers reported seeing muzzle flashes from the upper floors of the Mandalay Bay Hotel and Casino across Las Vegas Boulevard from the country music festival and the sound of what they described as automatic gun fire.